OpenCookbook/recipes/Belgian-Yeast-Waffles.md

-Belgian-Style Yeast Waffles
+# Belgian-Style Yeast Waffles

+## Ingredients:
-1 1/2 cups lukewarm milk
+- 1 1/2 cups lukewarm milk
-6 tablespoons butter, melted
+- 6 tablespoons butter, melted
-2 to 3 tablespoons maple syrup, optional
+- 2 to 3 tablespoons maple syrup, optional
-3/4 teaspoon salt
+- 3/4 teaspoon salt
-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract
-2 large eggs
+- 2 large eggs
-2 cups all purpose flour
+- 2 cups all purpose flour
-1 1/2 teaspoons instant yeast
+- 1 1/2 teaspoons instant yeast

-Directions:
+## Directions:
 1. Combine all of the ingredients in a large bowl, leaving room for expansion; the mixture will bubble and grow.
 2. Stir to combine; it's OK if the mixture isn't perfectly smooth.
 3. Cover with plastic wrap, and let rest at room temperature for 1 hour; the mixture will begin to bubble.
 You can cook the waffles at this point, or refrigerate the batter overnight to cook waffles the next day.